extbase query cache does not factor in start/stop times for pages

 Also the default query cache lifetime should be something realistic and not several years.

-#5 Updated by Riccardo De Contardi over 1 year ago
+Updated by Riccardo De Contardi almost 4 years ago

 - Status changed from Needs Feedback to Closed